 As an SGIS student, you have access to two levels of career resources.
 We have a career advisor dedicated solely to assisting SGIS undergraduates.
 We also collaborate closely with the Walter Center for Career Achievement, whose wide array of resources are available to SGIS undergraduate and graduate students.

-Connect with the SGIS career advisor:
+Connect with the SGIS career coach:

 Global and International Studies 1039